Q. How do I register my child for the Dual Immersion Program at Mistral?

 It takes a village to raise a child and Mistral School is no different.
 There are many opportunities to volunteer your time and ideas.
-For example, annual events like the Walk-a-thon, Silent Auction, Science Fair, and Skating Party all exist because of parent involvement.
+For example, annual events like the Silent Auction, Science Fair, and Skating Party all exist because of parent involvement.
 Look for emails, flyers, postings and requests from teachers, room parents, PTA and more.
 The weekly newsletter is loaded with valuable information on this and more.

 Q. It's in the middle of the summer and I have a question, but the Mistral and school district offices are both closed until mid-August!